-Many Kwik Fit centres remain open, they also offer a mobile service.
+Most Kwik Fit centres are open, they also offer a mobile service.
 Call the Tyreline on 0330 123 1531 or to book a mobile appointment call 0330 123 1533.
 There may be reduced capacity in some Kwik Fit centres along with revised opening hours, so if you are planning to visit a centre please call the Tyreline in advance to make an appointment.

 The MOT is due on my car, what should I do?

-If your MOT expired before 30 March 2020 and has not yet been completed, you will need to arrange this with your dealer if their service centre is still operating, or with Kwik Fit at one of their centres.
+If your MOT expired before 30 March 2020 and has not yet been completed, you will need to arrange this with your dealer, or with Kwik Fit at one of their centres.
 Until completed, the vehicle can legally only be driven to a pre-booked MOT appointment.
 If you are self-isolating you should book the MOT for after the period of self-isolation is over, or ask a named driver to take the vehicle to be tested.

 My service is due or my car requires repairs, what happens now?